What is the Secure Insight program all about?

 Why is this service important?

-Is Secure Settlements a licensing agency, association, or affiliated with the government?
+Is Secure Insight a licensing agency, association, or affiliated with the government?

 Are you the only company doing this?
 Why have I not heard of a vetting requirement before?

-Secure Settlements is not the only company which offers professional vetting services for closing professionals.
+Secure Insight is not the only company which offers professional vetting services for closing professionals.
 There are several others nationwide.
-If you were directed to Secure Settlements, it merely means that a lender you work with has chosen our process as part of their risk management program.
-If you are vetted by Secure Settlements, you will not have to be re-vetted if you work with any of Secure Settlements’ clients.
+If you were directed to Secure Insight, it merely means that a lender you work with has chosen our process as part of their risk management program.
+If you are vetted by Secure Insight, you will not have to be re-vetted if you work with any of Secure Insight’ clients.

 I work in a state that protects the rights of consumers to choose their own closing professional.
 Doesn't your process deny them the right to independent representation?